Safeguarding and child protection advice to help prevent children and young people from all communities and cultures being subject to harm or abuse.

 Cultural competency is about transforming cultural knowledge about individuals and groups into specific standards, policies, practices and attitudes that are then used to increase the quality of service and produce better outcomes.

-Having workers who are culturally competent not only increases the quality of care and experience of BME children and families who come in contact with your service or organisation but also sets a positive example to all users and other groups.
+Having workers who are culturally competent not only increases the quality of care and experience of BME children and families who come in to contact with your service or organisation but also sets a positive example to all users and other groups.
 A model for cultural competency can be found in the

 London C&F Practice Guidance